First admissions step:

 Learn foundational details, meet the people involved, and ask questions!

-- General session: Philosophy, methods, and heart of LPA's holistic program
+- General session: Philosophy, methods, and heart of LPA's unique, holistic program

 - Break-out sessions by grade levels to learn logistics of parent-involved learning